Cucumber, Muskmelon, and Watermelon

 Cucumbers may be direct seeded or transplanted.
 Because of the long season required for muskmelon and watermelon, transplants are used.
 Transplants are preferred for early crops.
 The plants should be about 3 weeks old, with just 1-2 true leaves, at transplanting time.
 Older transplants that have begun to run are difficult to handle and suffer greater transplant shock.

 In some growing seasons, vine crops that have recently been transplanted or have just germinated suddenly wilt and die.
 Most often, this situation occurs just following a period of 4-5 days of rainy or cloudy weather.
 Without sunshine, soil temperatures drop below 55-60°F. At these soil temperatures the plant roots cannot absorb water from the soil.
 Consequently, when the sun does reappear, water transpires from the leaves much more rapidly than the roots absorb water, resulting in sudden wilting and death.
 There is no control for this problem, except to attempt to manipulate planting around weather forecasts.
 Earlier planting dates increase the likelihood of this problem.
+Transplants can also be injured by excessive heat, especially when planted into black plastic mulch when temperatures are high and air pockets under the mulch get superheated, and/or when stems touch black plastic and are scorched.
+White-on-black plastic, which does not absorb as much heat, can be used for late-season cucurbits to avoid this outcome.

 Field Culture

-Cucumber High Tunnel Culture
+Cucumber Protected Culture

-For greenhouse or tunnel production, growers may choose to use varieties that are parthenocarpic, meaning that they set fruit without pollination.
+For greenhouse or high tunnel production, growers may choose to use varieties that are parthenocarpic, meaning that they set fruit without pollination.
 Other types can be grown, but will require pollination which could be prevented or limited by the structure and other exclusion techniques employed for pest management.
 However, if parthenocarpic varieties are pollinated, fruit quality is reduced.
-In more open high tunnel structures where pollinators are likely to visit, it may be better to use gynoecious varieties, which produce mostly female flowers.
+In more open high tunnel structures where pollinators are likely to visit, it may be better to avoid parthenocarpic varieties and use gynoecious varieties, which produce mostly female flowers.

-In high tunnel systems, cucumbers are best trellised to use space efficiently, promote an easier harvest and encourage airflow.
+In protected systems, cucumbers are best trellised to use space efficiently, promote an easier harvest and encourage airflow.
 This can be done by using netting (commonly used with unpruned field types) or by wrapping or clipping to strings (similar to high tunnel tomato production).
-High tunnel cucumbers can be pruned back to one or two leaders in these systems and subsequent pruning is needed on a regular basis to remove future lateral branches, known as suckers.
+Cucumbers can be pruned back to one or two leaders in these systems and subsequent pruning is needed on a regular basis to remove future lateral branches, known as suckers.
 Cucumbers are vigorous plants and often exceed the height of the trellis system.
-Growers have managed this by heading the top of the plant above a node and allowing two lateral branches to develop and grow down in an “umbrella” system.
-Other growers simply allow the single or double leaders to hang and grow back down.

 Harvest and Storage

 Cucumber.
-Harvest on a regular basis (2-4 times per week) to obtain a maximum number of fruits.
+Harvest on a regular basis (3-4 times per week) to obtain a maximum number of fruits.
 Cucumbers are sensitive to chilling injury; optimum storage temperature is 50-55°F.

 Muskmelon.
 Melons change color as they ripen, generally taking on a yellow hue.
 Harvest cantaloupe and galia-types from half- to full-slip, when the melon receptacle becomes corky and a slight push of the stem will cause the melon to separate from the vine.
 At half-slip they are less ripe and shelf life is increased, but some flavor may be compromised.

 Only well-netted cantaloupes should be harvested; fruits with poor netting have generally been stunted in growth and lack good flavor.
 Other muskmelon-types require different harvesting techniques which can be specific to individual varieties.
 Generally, honeydews lose their fuzzy feel and must be cut from the vine at peak ripeness.
-Canary and crenshaws are harvested at forced-slip.
+Canary and crenshaw melons are harvested at forced-slip.
 Hold muskmelons for 1-2 days at 70°F for final ripening; for longer periods of storage, maintain a temperature of 50-55°F. Long shelf life (LSL) or ‘harper’ style melons have been bred to hold for controlled pick harvests.

 Watermelon.
 Varieties vary in maturity indicators.
 The proper time to harvest must be learned by experience (and perhaps by wasting a few fruits).
 Dried (brown) tendrils and ground spots are two generally reliable indicators of ripeness.
 When the tendril on the vine at the juncture of the fruit stem turns brown, the watermelon is close to maturity.
 A bright yellow ground spot on the underside of the fruit also indicates maturity.
 The thumping method to identify ripe melons can work, after some experience is developed.
 Store watermelons at 50-55°F.